Fair Simulation for Nondeterministic and Probabilistic Buechi Automata: a Coalgebraic Perspective: Fair Simulation for Nondeterministic B uchi Tree Automata

 We can see that $R_1=X_1\times Y_1$, $R_2=X_2\times Y_1$, $R_3=X_1\times Y_2$ and $R_4=X_2\times Y_2$ are the solution of the equational system (\ref{eq:1601061008Rel}) in Definition~\ref{def:simForNondetBuechiRel} induced by $\mathcal{X}$ and $\mathcal{Y}$ here.
 Hence $R=X\times Y$ is a fair simulation from $\mathcal{X}$ to $\mathcal{Y}$, and this implies language inclusion. \end{exa}

-We assume that NBTAs $\mathcal{X}$ and $\mathcal{Y}$ have finite state-spaces and go on to translate (\ref{eq:1601061008Rel}) to a \emph{parity game}.
+We conclude this section by showing a relationship between the simulation notion via parity games (Definition~\ref{def:parityFairSimulation}) and our simulation notion (Definition~\ref{def:simForNondetBuechiRel}).
 Roughly speaking, a parity game is understood as a combinatorial presentation of an equational system like (\ref{eq:1601061008Rel}) over finite lattices $L_{1},\dotsc,L_{m}$~\cite{HasuoSC16}.
-The resulting parity game is essentially the same as the one in~\cite{Bomhard08BScThesis} used for defining their (combinatorial) notion of fair simulation.

-Here is a brief definition of a parity game.
-For formal definitions, see~\cite{thomas2002automata} for example.
-A \emph{parity game} is a game played by two players called \emph{Even} and \emph{Odd} over a finite-state directed graph $G=(V,E)$.
-Each node $v\in V$ is called a \emph{position}, and the set $V$ of positions is divided into two parts---the one where Even chooses the next move and the one where Odd chooses the next move.
-We assume that a game is equipped with a \emph{priority function} $p:V\to\{0,1,\ldots,n\}$ that assigns a natural number called a \emph{priority} to each state.

-Once an initial state $v_0$ and strategies (functions from finite sequences of positions to a position) for Even and Odd are fixed, a run $\rho=v_0v_1\ldots\in V^\omega$, an infinite sequence over $G$, is determined in a natural manner.
-A run is \emph{winning} for Even (respectively Odd) if the \emph{maximum} priority that infinitely appears in $\rho$ is even (respectively odd).
-A parity game is said to be \emph{winning} for Even from a position $v_0$ if there exists a strategy for Even such that, regardless of the strategy of Odd, the resulting run from $v_0$ is winning for Even.
-A notion of winning for Odd is defined similarly.
-It is known that parity games satisfy \emph{determinacy}~\cite{thomas2002automata}: for each parity game and state in it, the game is winning for exactly one between Even and Odd from the state.
+If NBTAs $\mathcal{X}$ and $\mathcal{Y}$ have finite state-spaces, translating (\ref{eq:1601061008Rel}) leads to the parity game in Definition~\ref{def:parityFairSimulation}.
+Formally, we have the following proposition.
+The proof is similar to the one for~\cite[Corollary A.5]{hasuoSC15arXiv}.